The Prose Collection (Tobias Wolff / Margaret Atwood / David Sedaris)

 Each Prose Collection class will focus on one collection from a single author (short story collection or personal essay collection).
 We will discuss and analyze each piece from a writer’s perspective, as well as addressing cohesiveness and the ordering of pieces in a collection.
 Students will also consider how their observations and insights can be applied to their own writing and a future collection.
 The Prose Collection is a literature/craft class; there is no workshop component.
-Students may take up to three Prose Collection classes as long as each class has a different author focus.

 |1827 - Lindenwood University • 209 S. Kingshighway • St. Charles, MO 63301|

 Undergraduate Admissions (636) 949-4949